mike99mac/minimy-mike99mac/README.md

 So OVOS is half the size of Mycroft, and Minimy is about half the size of OVOS.

 ## Preparing an SD card to boot Linux
 So you have a device that can run Linux - probably from a micro-SD card.
-You want to prime the pump and put a Linux distribution on that card.
+You want to *prime the pump* and put a Linux distribution on that card.
 Hopefully you have another computer running Linux, but other OS's will work.
-The computer must have a hardware port to write to the  for a card.
+The computer must have a hardware port to write to the card.

 ### Prepare on Linux